-Genshin Impact is finally out.
-But when the elegant animation makes the game too fun to put down, many travelers have started complaining about the constant crashes with Genshin Impact.
-So if you happen to be one of them, simply try these fixes and resume your journey right away.
+Genshin Impact is no doubt the hottest waifu game at the moment.
+But when the elegant animation makes the game too fun to put down, many travelers are still complaining about the crashing and not responding issues with Genshin Impact.

 You might not need to try them all.
 Simply work your way down until you find the one that works for you.